 Conclusion: Can You Afford Not to Monitor?

-But we think the most compelling argument isnât about the money.
+But we think the most compelling argument isnât about the money at all.
 Itâs about this: with manual testing, youâre making decisions based on two or three snapshots per day and hoping nothing goes wrong in between.
 With continuous IoT monitoring, you have complete visibility into your operation 24 hours a day, 7 days a week.
 Youâre notified the moment something starts going wrong, not hours after itâs already gone wrong.

 It always does.